Skip to content

 A catalog.
 Pick what fits.

-The Toolkit holds reference pages for the Claude Code plugins, MCP servers, and research platforms built around the Research Memex approach.
+The Toolkit holds reference pages for the Claude Code plugins, skill artifacts, MCP servers, and research platforms built around the Research Memex approach.
 Each page documents what the tool does, which hosts it runs on, and how to install it.

 Carrel installs much of this for you